HuanLab/ML4MassSpec/README.md

 python -m ipykernel install --user --name ml4ms --display-name "Python (ml4ms)"
 ```

-This will create a new Python virtual environment, install all required packages listed in **requirements.txt** file, and add it as a selectable kernel in Jupyter.
-If you want to use the terminal in JupyterLab, make sure 'terminado' is installed as shown above.

 How to know it worked: your terminal prompt will show `(.venv)` (or similar) at the beginning, indicating the environment is active.

 Deactivate the environment when you're done: